 Burnwood Day Use Area

-This 100 acre site of the New River Gorge National River is located off Highway 19 across from the Canyon Rim Visitor Center.
+This 100 acre site of the New River Gorge National Park and Preserve is located off Highway 19 across from the Canyon Rim Visitor Center.
 Parking, picnic tables and shelters, and restrooms are available.
 Your group can walk the ¾ mile Laing Loop Nature Trail.
-Ranger-led programs are offered at this site and can be reserved by contacting Leah Perkowski-Sisk at 304-465-2635 or email.

 Canyon Rim Visitor Center